 The first lesson I taught in this manner he actually stopped dead in his tracks and stared at me with his melt-your-heart brown eyes.
 It was as though he actually heard me for the very first time.
 My Tuesdays drastically improved from that moment on.

 If you too have a 30 minutes of “how will I get through this?!” in your scheduled teaching time, check out my 4 tips for how to teach piano to the busiest of kids.

-4 Ways To Teach Piano To Kids With An Uber-Short Attention Span
+4 Ways To Teach Piano To Students With Uber-Short Attention Spans

 1) Divide your lesson into at least 8 parts.
 This seems excessive, but it’s not.
 In a 30 minute lesson, this means that each activity lasts approximately 4 minutes give or take.
 How do you possibly teach anything in 4 minutes?
 Very carefully!
 Choose only one goal per lesson and find 8 ways of teaching this goal.
 2 minutes is spent “teaching” and the other 2 is spent having your student demonstrate their understanding.